external-secrets/external-secrets/design/xxx-design-crd-v1beta1.md

 ExternalSecrets now will have a different structure for `dataFrom`, which will allow fetching several provider secrets with only one ExternalSecret definition.
 It should be possible to fetch secrets based on regular expressions or by a label/tag selector.

+If the user desires to rename the secret keys (e.g. because the key name is not a valid secret key name `/foo/bar`) they should use `template` functions to produce a mapping.
 ### Secret Store

 SecretStore and ClusterSecretStore do not have any changes from v1alpha1.